 Audley Shaw CD, MP

-Minister of Industry, Investment and Commerce
+Minister of Transport and Mining

 Audley Shaw was born in Christiana, Manchester on June 13, 1952.